robsimmons/-batsat/README.md

 #### :gear: all

-Require that all arguments be true.
+Require that all arguments be satisfied

 `p.all([a, b, c])` is equivalent to `p.quantify(3, 3, [a, b, c])` or `p.exactly(3, [a, b, c])`